Praise for Rooted in Sunrise

 About Beth

-Beth Dotson Brown is an award-winning feature writer, short story author and essayist.
+Beth Dotson Brown has visited with a king in Ghana, listened to the dreams of mothers in Guatemala and made friends with the monarchs in Kentucky.
+Beth is an award-winning feature writer, short story author, essayist and debut novelist.
 She is the author of Yes!
 I Am Catholic and contributor to A Cup of Comfort for Breast Cancer Survivors, Scenes from the Common Wealth, and The Bandana Book.
 Heartland Plays published her collection of one-act plays, Mothers, Daughters and the Spaces in Between.
 Her short stories have been published in literary magazines and aired on the BBC World Service Short Story Programme.
 Beth earned her journalism degree at Ball State University.
 Besides writing, she also works with nonprofit organizations and mentors writers.
-Beth lives in a small Kentucky town where she enjoys family, friends and cooking from the goodness of the garden.
+Beth is a member of the Author’s Guild and the Women’s Fiction Writers Association.
+She lives in a small Kentucky town where she enjoys family, friends and cooking from the goodness of the garden.

 Contact Beth Anytime